-Cafe Antonio is really two restaurants.
+(Covid Update Dec 2021 – in business) Cafe Antonio is really two restaurants.
 Step left when you walk inside, and you’ll be taken to a charming (if a little chintzy) old-style red-sauce Italian restaurant with formal service.
 Step right, and you’ll enter a plain and unembellished pizza parlor, where you order at the counter.
-Depending on which side you choose, you’ll either be … Continue reading A Restaurant Divided
+Depending … Continue reading A Restaurant Divided

-Updated April 2017 Chencha y Chole (“C y C”) opened in June of 2015 in a distinctive, triangular shaped storefront at the intersection of Cass and S. Broad.
-Over the past year we’ve eaten there many times.
-It’s consistently good: and it’s become one of our favorite Latino restaurants in town.
-(Thanks to our friends … Continue reading Mountain out of a Mole de Pollo
+Updated December 2021 Chencha y Chole (“C y C”) opened in June of 2015 in a distinctive, triangular shaped storefront at the intersection of Cass and S. Broad.
+It has survived COVID and remains one of our favorites in town, with superb, homemade Mexican specialties.
+(Thanks to our friends at Roebling Lofts for sponsoring this … Continue reading Mountain out of a Mole de Pollo

 Gravity Hill Farm is an immaculately managed, certified organic farm located in Titusville.
 Three days each week (Tu, Sa, Su) the farm organizes a market selling its own produce.
 Sundays it invites other local farms to join the sale: typically a local organic dairy farm that produces cheeses, and a second, local farm raising grass-fed beef and lamb.
 The quality is impeccable.
 Selection and variety is targeting chefs and foodies.

-Captain Paul’s proves that inventive entrepreneurs can make a go of even unlikely business concepts.
+(Covid Update Dec 2021 – in business) Captain Paul’s proves that inventive entrepreneurs can make a go of even unlikely business concepts.
 Take the hot dog.
 Many spurn it as an overly processed, heavily salted, highly fatted anachronism.
 American cuisine at its worst.
-One of the culprits (though perhaps not the primary one) in a cuisine that has achieved the highest rate … Continue reading Man Bites Dog
+One of the culprits (though perhaps not the primary one) in a … Continue reading Man Bites Dog

 We have never been to Guatemala, though living in Trenton it often feels like Guatemela has come to us.
 After all, this city has the 6th largest Guatemalan population in the U.S., according to the most recent census.
 If you’re lucky enough to live in Trenton these days, you’re used to seeing Guatemalan bakeries, which … Continue reading Cakes across the city